MatanBenshu/FitNet-Client/README.md

 ## Running the Application
 - Start the server with the command 'npm run start'
-- change the address of the server in .env file to your localhost + '/images/'
+- change the address of the server in .env.development file to your localhost in REACT_APP_API_ENDPOINT
-- change the address of the server in the package.json "proxy" to your localhost
 - start the client side with the command 'npm run start'

 ## Contact